Need to talk? Call 1800 882 436.

 There is so much information out there about parenting and baby care, it can be hard to know what is best.
 This article dispels some of the common myths you may hear or read about young babies.

-Myth: Infants need to be bathed every day
+Does my baby need to be bathed every day?

-Myth: I may not have enough breast milk to feed my baby
+What if I don't have enough breast milk to feed my baby?

 Expect it to take up to 6 weeks for you and your baby to learn how to breastfeed and for your breast milk supply to become established.